Charlie Skelton: Art

 In early 2000, Skelton put on a joint show with Hannah Borno at the Colville Place Gallery in Fitzrovia.

 Skelton's first solo show, "Art is Easy", was held in 2001 at the Colville Place Gallery.

 On 19–21 March 2003, he held a performance art exhibition, "The Impossibility of Death in the Mind of Someone from Suffolk", at the Institute of Contemporary Arts in London.

 Acting

-The Human Zoo

-Sometime prior to May 2002, when the documentary was released, Skelton was part of a TV miniseries named The Human Zoo.
-It was produced by London Weekend Television.
-The three part series aired on 11 May 2000 in the UK.
-The programme, which was subsequently made available on DVD and purchased by interested sociology, psychology and other professors around the world, was taught at college levels in the US, the UK and Australia.

 Space Cadets

 In 2005, Skelton was one of three actors posing as contestants in the Channel 4 spoof reality TV show Space Cadets.
 After weeks of training, Skelton and three genuine contestants were selected to go on a fake space mission.
 Afterwards Skelton wrote an essay about his part in the deception for The Guardian, part of which runs:

 So, that was the oddest three-and-a-half weeks of my life.
 My poor brain is a scramble of half-truths, astronomical lies and unbridled lunacy.
 I've just scribbled a list of what I know for sure: I've been a mole on a fake reality show called Space Cadets; I have a Russian doll in my hand luggage; I've just spent the past five days in a flight simulator in a hangar on the Suffolk coast; and – last but by no means least – I've just spent the past five days in space.
 My default brain position aboard Earth Orbiter One was that we were 200 kilometres up, travelling at about seven kilometres per second.
 Too many things were telling me that for me to think otherwise.
 The simulator was too damned convincing.
 The Earth looked too serenely real whenever the pilots ushered us forward to the cockpit to view it.
 "This is truly humbling," I muttered, humbly, the first time I saw the planet spinning below us.
 I shuffled humbly back into the mid-deck and wrote a poem...

 Referring to their book Once More, With Feeling, Victoria Coren said, "Shooting a highbrow erotic movie in a room full of naked Dutch people is good practice for keeping a straight face in Space Cadets.
 I know it isn't the most honourable job, but I'm very proud of him."